β This article is for Event Organizers

 Expo Pass uses 9.5 pt. stock, which is much heavier/thicker and holds up very well even without a holder.

+Expo Pass badges are printed on direct-thermal paper without the need for messy inks!
 The reaction of heat being applied to the paper allows for black text and other black images such as a QR code to be visible on the paper.

-❗ Important: Attendee data can only be printed via the thermal printer on the FRONT of the badge.
+β Important: Attendee data can only be printed via the thermal printer on the FRONT of the badge.
 The color design can be on the front and back of the badge.

 This is to ensure we have enough time to approve, order, and test your badges, so they are top notch!